An excerpt from the The 90-Day Heart Line Challenge

 By Guylaine Vallée, Vedic Palmist-Astrologer

 We are all born with the capacity to love perfectly, but life and ego often get in our way and trip us up.
 Fear, panic and loneliness can drive us to make poor choices, to start or stay in unhealthy relationships, to endure abuse and suffer indignities—and prevent us from opening our hearts to others.
-To find true love we must first be in touch with our true selves—we must get back to basics, to who we are at the basic core of our being, which is pure soul.
+To find true love we must first be in touch with our true selves—we must get back to basics, to who we are at the core of our being, which is pure soul.
 How do we do that?
 Well, in the same way Michelangelo created his divine masterpiece, David, from an unattractive slab of rough marble.
 When asked how he did it, he replied that David had been in the rock all along, all he did was simply chisel away everything that was preventing the world from seeing David’s eternal, inspiring and divine beauty.

 Our David, our own personal masterpiece, is our capacity to love fully and purely, which is hidden within us.
 That capacity is found in our heart center, which Eastern yogis refer to as our heart chakra, located in the upper region of the spine, between the shoulder blades and opposite the heart.
 Opening the heart chakra, or heart center, takes a bit of work.
 It is the primary and most important challenge we will encounter in The 90-Day Heart Line Challenge as it forces us to evolve as people, which can sometimes be painful because it means letting go of mindsets we have held onto for years because they have made us feel safe or comfortable, even if they have been bad for us.
 But when we take that daring step, when we dare to open our heart center and evolve in our capacity to love, we will tap into a power beyond our reckoning.